harshitvasu/just-notes/modern-history/spectrum-5.md

 Jindan as regent and Lal Singh as wazir.
-● Since the Sikhs were not able to pay the entire war indemnity, Kashmir, including Jammu, was sold to Gulab Singh Expansion and Consolidation of British Power ✫ 119 and he was required to pay 75 lakh rupees to the Company as the price.
+● Since the Sikhs were not able to pay the entire war indemnity, Kashmir, including Jammu, was sold to Gulab Singh

+and he was required to pay 75 lakh rupees to the Company as the price.
 The transfer of Kashmir to Gulab Singh was formalised by a separate treaty on March 16, 1846.